sigsum/sigsum-go/doc/monitor.md

 ### Callback interface

-The `monitor.Callback` interface includes call back functions invked by the monitr when a new tree head is seen, when new leaves are seen, and when any problems with the log are observed.
+The `monitor.Callback` interface includes call back functions invoked by the monitor when a new tree head is seen, when new leaves are seen, and when any problems with the log are observed.

 ### MonitorLog